-Thousands of elephants, hundreds of buffalo, giraffe, zebra, kudu, lion, and even leopard can be expected to be seen on a game drive through the national park.
-The buffalo and elephant are also known to swim to nearby islands, lush with vegetation, and safe from predators on the mainland.
+Thousands of elephants, hundreds of buffalo, giraffe, zebra, kudu, lion, and even leopard can be expected to be seen on a game drive through Chobe National Park.
+The buffalos and elephants are also known to swim to nearby islands, lush with vegetation, and safe from predators on the mainland.